 Although WGU is an online university, it has designed its programs so the students can’t cheat or copy another student’s work.
 In fact, if a student ever tried to cheat, he/she can easily get caught and get into trouble.
 That’s one of the many ways for the school to be accredited like any other traditional university and ensure the high quality of its offerings.
 The way the entire online learning system is designed is really fun, interesting, and challenging all at the same time.

 There are a couple of things that I would like to make it very clear to ensure that I am not giving you any false impressions.

 The Student Mentors, the Course Mentors, and all the faculty at WGU is really nice and helpful.
 You will find the enrollment counselors, the IT help desk, and practically everyone else at WGU to be very supportive, courteous, and friendly.
-Their Web site is very easy to navigate and I was able to find out answers to most of my questions before I even called them to sign up.
+Their Web site is very easy to navigate and I was able to find out answers to most of my questions before I even contacted the school to sign up.

 I hope you will find this review to be helpful.
-I wish you the best of luck if you decide to attend WGU.
+If you decide to attend WGU, I wish you the best of luck.

 Copyright © 2016 SeattlePro Enterprises, LLC.
 All rights reserved.